 We won't lie to you, sourdough baking intimidates.
 The starter is alive and erratic, the timing is otherworldly, and achieving the crust just right is a game of chance.

 That's where a good Homemade Sourdough Bread maker comes in.
-It's not merely a device; it's a full kit that removes the guesswork from sourdough baking.
+It's not merely a device; it's a full kit to make sourdough bread that removes the guesswork from sourdough baking.
 Here's how it worked for us:

 These small touches all contribute to less anger and more tasty bread.
 From the moment we began using our Abioto sourdough bread maker kit, baking was less of a chore and more enjoyable.